nbhat1998/PintOS/doc/userprog.md

 >
 > Additionally, how do you ensure that all resources are freed regardless of the above case?

+i) P will look through its list of children process structs, lock each child and check if that child has the tid we are looking for.
+When it finds C, it will check and see that C has not exited, then release the lock, and sema_down() to wait until C is done.
+Regardless of how C exits, it will always call sema_up() after storing its exit status.
+P will then reacquire the lock and store the status of C. Then P removes C from the list, frees C and returns the status.

+ii) P will look through its list of children process structs, lock each child and check if that child has the tid we are looking for.
+When it finds C, it will then check and see that C has exited, it will then store the status of C, remove C from the list, free C and return the status.

+iii) When P terminates, it will iterate through all its children, locking at each child, until it finds C. As for all other children, in the case that C has not exited, it will set a flag showing that the parent has exited, and release the lock.

+iv) When P terminates, it will iterate through all its children, locking at each child, until it finds C. As for all other children, in the case that C has exited, it will remove C from the list, and free C.

 ### RATIONALE

 > B8: (2 marks)
 >
 > Why did you choose to implement safe access of user memory from the kernel in the way that you did?

 Our implementation uses the helper functions get_word() and check_ptr .
 This provides abstration between the primary function and safe access of memory, it makes our code clearer,
 and we also get rid of code duplication.

 > B9: (2 marks)